scikit-build/moderncmakedomain/README.md

 # Sphinx Domain for Modern CMake

 This is taken directly from the Kitware git repository's Utilities directory.
-The original [sphinxcontrib-cmakedomain] has not been touched in quite some and as a result it wildly out of date.
+The original [sphinxcontrib-cmakedomain][] has not been touched in quite some and as a result it was wildly out of date.
 Documenting CMake domain entities in projects is painful otherwise.
 This works *exactly* in the same way as Kitware, so some time might be needed to study their approach to these problems.